configcat/docs/website/docs/sdk-reference/java.md

 ## Flag Overrides

-With flag overrides you can overwrite the feature flag & setting configuration fetched from the ConfigCat CDN with local values.
+With flag overrides you can overwrite the feature flags & settings fetched from the ConfigCat CDN with local values.
-Moreover, you can specify how the overrides should apply over the fetched configuration.
+Moreover, you can specify how the overrides should apply over the fetched values.
 The following 3 behaviours are supported:

-- **Local/Offline mode** (`OverrideBehaviour.LOCAL_ONLY`): With this mode, the SDK won't fetch feature flags & settings from the ConfigCat CDN and will use only the local overrides to evaluate feature flags.
-This mode is designed to support disonnected environments.
-You can use it in your development environment, automated tests, or isolated production machines.
+- **Local/Offline mode** (`OverrideBehaviour.LOCAL_ONLY`): When evaluating values, the SDK will not use feature flags & settings from the ConfigCat CDN, but it will use all feature flags & settings that are loaded from local-override sources.

-- **Local over remote** (`OverrideBehaviour.LOCAL_OVER_REMOTE`): With this mode, the SDK will fetch feature flags & settings from the ConfigCat CDN and will override those that have a matching key.
+- **Local over remote** (`OverrideBehaviour.LOCAL_OVER_REMOTE`): When evaluating values, the SDK will use all feature flags & settings that are downloaded from the ConfigCat CDN, plus all feature flags & settings that are loaded from local-override sources.
+If a feature flag or a setting is defined both in the fetched and the local-override source then the local-override version will take precedence.

-- **Remote over local** (`OverrideBehaviour.REMOTE_OVER_LOCAL`): With this mode, the SDK will fetch feature flags & settings from the ConfigCat CDN and will use the overrides for those flags only that doesn't exist in the fetched configuration.
+- **Remote over local** (`OverrideBehaviour.REMOTE_OVER_LOCAL`): When evaluating values, the SDK will use all feature flags & settings that are downloaded from the ConfigCat CDN, plus all feature flags & settings that are loaded from local-override sources.
+If a feature flag or a setting is defined both in the fetched and the local-override source then the fetched version will take precedence.

 You can load your feature flag & setting overrides from a file or from a simple `Map<String, Object>` structure.